flyable4472/vanilla_nu/README.md

 - More Culling by fxmorin is licensed under GPL-3.0-only, will need to check what needs to be done about it
 - Sodium by CaffeinMC uses PolyForm Shield License 1.0.0, which again, will be on my todo list
 - Add zooming to client side mods if possible
+- Add the dark menu and potentially dark loading screen

 # Changelogs
 ## v0.3 (Upcoming)